 When driving under personal conveyance, the ELD’s position reporting accuracy drops from a 1-mile radius to a 10-mile radius to ensure the privacy of the driver's exact location.

-Keep in mind that under the ELD rule, drivers are required to keep an ELD manual and data transfer instruction sheet on-hand.
+Keep in mind that under the ELD rule, commercial drivers are required to keep an ELD manual and data transfer instruction sheet on-hand.
 So make sure you have the proper documentation in the rental.

 There is a limited exemption for carriers that use a rented CMV for eight days or less.
 In this scenario, you aren’t required to use an ELD, regardless of what the vehicle is being used for.
 Check out the Federal Register for more details about this exemption.

-Drivers should review any unassigned driving time when they log into their ELDs.
+Commercial drivers should review any unassigned driving time when they log into their ELDs.
 They’ll have to indicate whether the unassigned records belong to them or not.